pu2clr/SI4735/examples/README.md

 More about installing arduino-cli on Linux, MACOS and Windows, go to [https://arduino.github.io/arduino-cli/0.21/installation/](https://arduino.github.io/arduino-cli/0.21/installation/).

-It is important to say that all boards and libraries installed via your Arduino IDE is used by arduino-cli.
-I mean, all Arrduino environment setup is shared by Arduino IDE and arduino-cli.
-This way, if you install a new board via arduino-cli, it will be seen by Arduino IDE and vice-versa.
-The same way, if you install a new library via Arduino IDE, it will be seen by arduino-cli and vice-versa.

 ### Main commands examples

 It is important to say that all boards and libraries installed via your Arduino IDE is used by arduino-cli.
-I mean, all Arrduino environment setup is shared by Arduino IDE and arduino-cli.
+I mean, all Arduino environment setup is shared by Arduino IDE and arduino-cli.
 This way, if you install a new board via arduino-cli, it will be seen by Arduino IDE and vice-versa.
-The same way, if you install a new library via Arduino IDE, it will be seen by arduino-cli and vice-versa.

 ### The command below identifies the boards connected to your computer (COM3, COM4, /dev/xxx).